haolink/VVVPMX/README.md

 # Blablabla, copyright

 This is based on work by chrrox and he shall earn 99% of the credits for it.
 I release it under Apache 2.0 license which is a lot of legal text for "Feel free to use for whatever, credit is appreciated but not necessary, don't sue me!"
+The license applies to all Visual Studio projects but not to the Noesis script.
+The projects make use of my PMX Classes for C# available on [GitHub (https://github.com/haolink/PMXStructure)](https://github.com/haolink/PMXStructure).
+They are using a Do-Whatever-You-Want-With-This license.